Quebec sovereignty movement: Before the 1960s

-During the Quiet Revolution of the 1960s to 1980s, the modern Québécois sovereignist movement took off, with René Lévesque as one of its most recognizable figures.
-Various strategies were implemented since its rise, and it constitutes a continuity in French-speaking nationalism in America.
+During the Quiet Revolution of the 1960s to 1970s, the modern Québécois sovereignist movement took off, with René Lévesque as one of its most recognizable figures.
+Various strategies were implemented since its rise, and it constitutes a continuity in French-speaking nationalism in North America.
 Now the patriotism is Quebec-focused, and the identifier has been changed from French-Canadian nationalism or identity to Québécois nationalism or identity.

-Emergence
+The Quiet Revolution (1960s-1970s)

 The Quiet Revolution in Quebec brought widespread change in the 1960s.
 Among other changes, support for Quebec independence began to form and grow in some circles.
 The first organization dedicated to the independence of Quebec was the Alliance Laurentienne, founded by Raymond Barbeau on January 25, 1957.

 On September 10, 1960, the Rassemblement pour l'indépendance nationale (RIN) was founded, with Pierre Bourgault quickly becoming its leader.
 On August 9 of the same year, the Action socialiste pour l'indépendance du Québec (ASIQ) was formed by Raoul Roy.
 The "independence + socialism" project of the ASIQ was a source of political ideas for the Front de libération du Québec (FLQ).

 On October 31, 1962, the Comité de libération nationale and, in November of the same year, the Réseau de résistance were set up.
 These two groups were formed by RIN members to organize non-violent but illegal actions, such as vandalism and civil disobedience.
 The most extremist individuals of these groups left to form the FLQ, which, unlike all the other groups, had made the decision to resort to violence in order to reach its goal of independence for Quebec.
 Shortly after the November 14, 1962, Quebec general election, RIN member Marcel Chaput founded the short-lived Parti républicain du Québec.

 In February 1963, the Front de libération du Québec (FLQ) was founded by three Rassemblement pour l'indépendance nationale members who had met each other as part of the Réseau de résistance.
 They were Georges Schoeters, Raymond Villeneuve, and Gabriel Hudon.

 In 1964, the RIN became a provincial political party.
 In 1965, the more conservative Ralliement national (RN) also became a party.